Start knitting with the right tools and supplies. Knowing what you need is essential! I’ll help you make a knitting starter kit.

 1 – Knitting Needles

-The essential knitting tools for your knitting kit, you’ll need these to actually knit with.
-There are different types of knitting needle materials and styles depending on what you’re making or how you like to work ,and the knitting technique you use.
+The essential knitting tools for your knitting kit, you’ll need these to knit with.
+There are different types of knitting needle materials and styles depending on what you’re making, and the knitting technique.

 There are four types –

 - Straight Knitting Needles: The type most recognizable needles and the one everyone learns to knit on.
 Straight needles are excellent for flat knitting pieces like scarves and blankets.
 A great choice for beginners would be a pair of Boye aluminum knitting needles.

 - Double Pointed Knitting Needles: These are used for knitting in the round.
 They have a point on each end, so stitches can be made quickly and easily without turning your work over constantly!
 Used for smaller circumference projects like socks, mittens, hats (the hat’s crown), and sleeves.